Did you know that Colorado Elections is an all mail ballot state?

 Ballots for the November 6, 2018 General Election will be in the mail beginning October 15.
 If you have not received your ballot by October 22, please contact the Douglas County Elections Office at 303-660-7444 or visit a Voter Service and Polling Center.

-- Place your ballot in the return envelope that has your name on it.
-Please do not use another household member’s envelope to return your ballot.
+Vote your ballot.
+Place your voted ballot in your official return envelope.
+Note: Do not use another household member’s envelope to return your ballot.

-- Return your ballot early to avoid lines by visiting one of the Ballot Drop-off Locations within Douglas County.
+- Drop off your Ballot – Save on postage and return your ballot by visiting one of the convenient Ballot Drop-off Locations within Douglas County.